Scattering and absorption by extra-dimensional black holes with GUP: Introduction

 The paper is organized as follows.
 In Sec.~\ref{s1} we introduce the Schwarzschild-Tangherlini black hole considering quantum corrections due to GUP.
 In Sec~\ref{s2} we derive the phase shift and calculate the differential scattering/absorption cross section for a Schwarzschild-Tangherlini black hole by considering analytical and numerical analysis.
+In Sec.~\ref{na} we present the numerical analysis.
 In Sec.~\ref{conc} we make our final considerations.